Lee-zixu/Lee-zixu.github.io/_pages/about.md

     <div class="research-intro">
       <p>Welcome to my homepage!
 I am currently a Ph.D. student in Artificial Intelligence at <a href="https://www.sdu.edu.cn">Shandong University</a>, and I am honored to be advised by Prof. <a href="https://liqiangnie.github.io/index.html">Liqiang Nie</a> and Prof. <a href="https://faculty.sdu.edu.cn/huyupeng1/zh_CN/index.htm">Yupeng Hu</a>.
 Prior to this, I received my Bachelor's degree in Data Science and Big Data Technology from <a href="https://www.sdu.edu.cn">Shandong University</a> in 2023.
 My research interests mainly focus on <strong>large multimodal models, robust representation learning, and trustworthy AI</strong>.</p>
       <p>In my research, I systematically explore the main theme of <strong>from multimodal understanding to evidence-driven large model evaluation</strong>.
 As first author or Project Leader, I have published more than ten papers in CCF-A international conferences and journals, including <strong>CVPR, ACL, AAAI, ACM MM, TIP, and TKDE</strong>.
 I have also won champion, runner-up, and third-place awards multiple times in top-tier conference challenges such as CVPR.
 In addition, I have long served as a PC Member for <strong>CVPR, ECCV, ICLR, NeurIPS, AAAI, ACM MM, and SIGIR</strong>, and as a reviewer for journals including <strong>IEEE TIP</strong> and <strong>IEEE TIFS</strong>.</p>
-      <p>For industrial deployment, I served as the student lead of a Huawei collaboration project on general-purpose vector retrieval, where I led the design and optimization of the QSGNGT algorithm.
-Since 2023, this work has continuously <strong>ranked first worldwide</strong> on the official ANN-Benchmarks leaderboard, outperforming competing algorithms from Google, Microsoft, Meta, Yahoo, JD.com, Alibaba, and other companies.
+      <p>For industrial deployment, I served as the student lead of a Huawei collaboration project on general-purpose vector retrieval, where I led the design and optimization of the <strong>QSGNGT</strong> algorithm.
+Since 2023, this work has continuously ranked first worldwide on the official <strong>ANN-Benchmarks</strong> leaderboard, outperforming competing algorithms from Google, Microsoft, Meta, Yahoo, JD.com, Alibaba, and other companies.
 The algorithm has also been successfully deployed as the retrieval core of Huawei Cloud GaussDB's hundred-billion-scale vector database.
 For these technical breakthroughs, I received the <strong>Huawei Outstanding Technical Collaboration Award</strong> and the <strong>Huawei Outstanding Student Award</strong>.</p>
     </div>
     <div class="research-map" id="research-map">
       <div class="research-map-caption">From Multimodal Understanding to Evidence-driven Large Model Evaluation</div>